 “Till it’s ready”

 is a response I’ve heard before.
 But I'll try and be a bit more helpful to you!
-If you’ve been artisan training, you’ll know it’s not great to rush your baking.
+If you’ve been artisan trained you’ll know it’s not great to rush your baking.

 How long does dough need to ferment?

-For a standard loaf, we would look for a rest fermentation period of around 2 hours, and a final proof of 2 to 4 hours.
+For a standard loaf, we would look for a bulk fermentation period of around 2 hours, and a final proof of 2 to 4 hours.
 For sourdough bread an overnight bulk fermentation, followed by a final proof of 4-8 is common.
 This depends on the amount and the activity of the levain.

 If we want a weaker crumb and less flavour which is necessary in a few British loaves then we would reduce the rest time, but the final proof would be about the same.